Viewport daemon, relay, and hosted runtime are available in alpha. Surfaces may change.

 What's not on the wire

 There is no flat session.start / session.tool_call / session.end event stream.
-There is no server-side persistence of session content.
-Tool-call payloads, prompts, and agent transcripts only leave the machine on demand; the browser explicitly subscribes (subscribe) and the daemon streams from its local store under ~/.viewport/.
+There is no server-side persistence of session transcript content (the plaintext).
+Tool-call payloads, prompts, and agent transcripts only leave the machine on demand.
+The browser explicitly subscribes (subscribe, watch-discovered-session, or read-session-messages) and the daemon streams from its local store under ~/.viewport/ or the provider's own session files.

 Privacy load-bearing

 This is the load-bearing piece of the privacy claim.
-The daemon is open source so you can read every line that handles session content; the platform has no table to leak from.
+The daemon is open source so you can read every line that handles session content; the platform has no transcript table to leak from.
+(Session metadata and governance receipts are persisted — see Trust & privacy for the per-data-class breakdown.)

 Lifecycle